vetal-esher/MT32-DIT/README.md

 <p><img src="images/after4050.png"></p>
 <h4>DIT</h4>
 <p>
 Since we are dealing with 16 bits, a large number of DITs can be used, as they all work at least with 16-bit RJ.
-For these purposes, I chose DIT4192, because I have it was already available after experimenting with the 18-bit DIT, but you can skip 4192 if you have not it (details below).
+For these purposes, I chose DIT4192, because I have it  already available after experimenting with the 18-bit DIT, but you can skip mounting 4192 if you don't have it (details below).
 Settings are typical:
 <table border="1">
 <tr><th colspan="2">DIT4192 Hardware mode</th></tr>
 <tr><td>Mode operation</td><td>Slave (SYNC and SCLK are inputs)</td></tr>